ykim18mica/mica-gd220/lectures/w2-css-colors.md

 HSLA is the same as HSL but with added opacity control.

 ## Gradients
-You can find [many CSS gradient generators](https://www.google.com/#q=css+gradient+generator) such as [this one](http://angrytools.com/gradient/).
+It may be difficult to create a CSS gradient from scratch.
+However, you can find [many CSS gradient generators](https://www.google.com/#q=css+gradient+generator) such as [this one](http://angrytools.com/gradient/).
 Try a few and find the one that works for you.
 Here is a [good reference](http://www.w3schools.com/css/css3_gradients.asp) on how to use the gradients.

 ### Linear Gradients
 ```css